 With the demise of the folk scene in Mt Isa and the Federation, since1999 the Top Half Folk Festival has alternated between Alice Springs and Darwin.
 Moreover, rather than run the festival in the city the venues are now “out of town” – Mary River Park in the Top End in even years, and Glen Helen Resort west of Alice Springs in the odd years.
 This has proven to be highly successful.

 The Top Half is one of the longest running folk festivals in Australia.
-The 44th Top Half Folk Festival will be at Mary River Park, about 110 km east of Darwin on the Arnhem Highway over the 2014 Queen’s Birthday Weekend – 6-9 June.
+Unfortunately the 50th Top Half Folk Festival had to be

 Note: material used to compile the sections on the Club’s history and festivals was obtained from Top Half Folk Festivals 1971-2012, a publication prepared by Peter Bate and available from the Club.